HamedPour/ProjectEuler/README.md

 1. Problem four was a walk in the park compared to the previous problem.
 The only minor challenge I faced was in dealing with C++ strings and string methods in order to find the palindrome correclty for a six digit number.
+	Update: I decided to use a single string with a for loop to find the palindrome instead.
+It readys much nicer and has better performance.